Automattic/legalmattic/README.md

 If you notice any typos or would like to suggest any changes, please contribute a pull request.

 ### License
-As noted in our license file, the content here is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported license](http://creativecommons.org/licenses/by-sa/3.0/legalcode).
+As noted in our license file, the content here is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license](http://creativecommons.org/licenses/by-sa/4.0/).
 Please feel free to make alterations via pull-request.